mila-iqia/babyai/README.md

 ### PickupDist

 - Environment: The agent is placed in a room with 5 objects.
-The environment is done when an object is picked up.
 - Instruction: Pick up an object of a given type and color
 - Level id: `BabyAI-PickupDist-v0`
 - Evaluate: image & text understanding